vinay-prasad/spring-boot-examples/spring-boot-cloud/README.md

 # Spring Boot Cloud example

-Eureka : Service discovery and registry
+## Netflix Eureka : Service discovery and registry

  Application's related properties are defined in individual properties file or hardcoded into code.
 If a change is required then it becomes very cumbersome to adapt the changes if there are multiple applications